flyingalex/Practical-Vim/tips/tip41.md

 >:edit {file}

-This command can help you to open file.The file can have absolute path or relative path.
+This command can help you to open file.The file can be absolute path or relative path.